Carbondale

 - Cards numbered 8-10.

-- Shuffle only the first deck to form the draw pile, and set aside the other piles.
+- Shuffle only the A–4 deck to form the draw pile, and set aside the other piles.

 - Deal players a hand of four cards each.
 Don't reveal your hand to your opponents.